 - Frozen breast milk can last from 6 to 12 months after freezing.

-- Thawed breast milk in the fridge needs to be used within 24 hours, and if it is left at room temperature, then within 2 hours.
+- Thawed milk in the fridge needs to be used within 24 hours, and if it is left at room temperature, then within 2 hours.

 Breast milk storage guidelines

 Here are the steps you can take to ensure good quality and maximum storage time to build your breast milk bank.